0xAnalyst/awesome-email-security/README.md

 ### File Extensions Filtering

-* [List of File Extensions to Block](https://github.com/0xAnalyst/awesome-email-security/blob/main/FileExtensionstoblock.md) - A list of file extensions to block depending on your policy .
+* [List of File Extensions to Block](https://github.com/0xAnalyst/awesome-email-security/blob/main/FileExtensionstoblock.md) - A list of file extensions to block depending on your policy.

 ## Email Encryption
 ### Transport Layer Security (TLS) for Email Transport